Fiber Facts

 24 Micron

-Alpaca is an excellent long staple fiber.
-The Baby Alpaca we spin with comes from the Andes Mountains in Peru and is from the Huacaya breed.
+Alpaca is an excellent long staple natural fiber.
+The Baby Alpaca we spin with comes from the Andes Mountains in Peru and from the Huacaya breed.

-Alpaca, whose scientific name is Lama Pacos, is the most numerous of the four south american camelid species.
+The alpaca, whose scientific name is Lama Pacos, is the most numerous of the four South American camelid species.
 With a population of approximately 4 million in Peru, representing 75% of the world’s alpacas, they provide the main sustenance for thousands of families living in the higher parts of the Andes.

 There are two varieties of alpaca: the Huacayo and the Suri.
-The Huacayo is the more numerous type in Peru, and represents 93% of the alpaca population.
-Its fiber is relatively short, crimped, dense, and bulky; it covers almost the entire body, leaving exposed only the face and feet, which are covered with short fur.
+The Huacayo is the most numerous type in Peru and represents 93% of the alpaca population.
+Its natural fiber is relatively short, crimped, dense, and bulky; it covers almost the entire body, leaving exposed only the face and feet, which are covered with short fur.

 Cashmere